LiteCore/framework/STANDARD.md

 ## Indentation

-  Committed code should use an indentation of 2 blankspace characters.
-This is supported by .editorconfig.
-  Make sure your code editor has enabled support for .editorconfig.
-See https://editorconfig.org/
+  Committed code should use an indentation of one tab characters.
+Indentation will be automatically handled if your editor has support for [.editorconfig](https://editorconfig.org/).
+If you would like to render a different the tab width this can be set in indent_size = 2.

-  Incorrect (using TABs):
+  Incorrect (using multiple spaces):

     Level 1
     	Level 2
     		Level 3
     			Level 4

-  Correct (using spaces):
+  Correct (using TABs):

 		Level 1
 			Level 2
 				Level 3
 					Level 4

-  The indentation of comments is subtracted one level, sticking out like bookmarks in a book:

-    // This is a comment
-      echo 'Hello World!';

   Code is immediately indented after opening a PHP tag: